PabloMazurkiewicz/Golang-API/README.md

     - Load bcrypt secret on `.env` file.
 See how app's configuration was done.
     - Save the hash, not the original password.

-:warning: This endpoint is worth 7 points, totalizing 8 points for the whole assignment.

 ### 3. Extra: Login (2 points)

 Students that implement an extra `POST /login` endpoint will be awarded 2 points.